rod-chapman/SPARKNaCl/README.md

 * The project file has been updated to set a "steps limit" for CVC4 and Z3 and to disable memory limits and timeouts in both provers.
 This should give consistent results on all platforms.

 * A longer blog entry has been written aboout the Utils.Pack_25519 function and how it works and verifies in SPARK.
-This will appear on [blog.adacore.com](https://blog.adacore.com) shortly.
+This appeared on [blog.adacore.com](https://blog.adacore.com/proving-constant-time-crypto-code-in-sparknacl) on 2nd April 2020.

 ## Why Bother?